 A simple way to practice road rules.
 Green light means go (or run), and red light means stop (or stand).

-What time is it Mr. Wolf?
+What Time is It, Mr Wolf?

 The 'wolf' stands on one end of the yard with his back turned and everyone else is all the way on the other side.
 All the children ask: "What time is it Mr. Wolf?" and the wolf answers with a time, the children would then have to walk steps corresponding to the time (e.g. if it was 5 o'clock, the children would have to take 5 steps).
-The game continues in the line of questioning until the wolf thinks the children are close, in which case he or she would reply "LUNCH TIME!" and would turn around and try to catch the children.
-Whoever is caught becomes the wolf in the next round.
-This game is one of the loved gross motor activities for preschoolers.

-Statues Game
+Statue Game

 Play some music and dance.
 When the music stops your child has to FREEZE!
 In class, I incorporate the theme of that week into the game.
 For instance, when we were learning about Autumn, I would tell the children to freeze in the shape of a tree.
 A simple and easy gross motor activity for preschoolers.